KittyGiraudel/site/_posts/2013-10-28-your-work-is-not-good-enough.md

 ## Conclusion

 This isn’t just something you have to consider at the beginning of your career.
 These things are important to all of us and we are facing similar situations every day.
 I hope I could open your minds and you will stop being too critical with yourself, because there is no need to.
-Mr. Hugo himself is a great example.
-He is working a lot and sharing most of his work with us too.
-This is a great benefit for us and for him.
-He told me that there are times too, when he thinks his work is not good enough.
-I can tell you / him that his work is definitely good enough and **so is yours**!
+Mx.
+Hugo themselves are a great example.
+They are working a lot and sharing most of their work with us too.
+This is a great benefit for us and for them.
+They told me that there are times too, when they think their work is not good enough.
+I can tell you / them that their work is definitely good enough and **so is yours**!

 > Christoph Rumpel is a passionate Web developer from Austria who wants to make the web look and feel awesome.
 You should definitely check [his site](https://christoph-rumpel.com/) and follow him on [Twitter](https://twitter.com/christophrumpel).